samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 **Order:** Recruit

 The War Room is where you plan military actions in consultation with an inner circle of loyal lieutenants, each one a battle-hardened **Veteran Warrior** (see the *Monster Manual*) whose alignment matches yours.
 You start with two lieutenants but can add more, as described below.
 If your Bastion lacks facilities to house your lieutenants, they secure accommodations in the inn or settlement closest to your Bastion.
-Lieutenants are hirelings, not Bastion Defenders; however, if your Bastion is attacked (see “[Bastion Events](#Attack)” at the end of this chapter), each lieutenant housed in your Bastion reduces by 1 the number of dice you roll to determine how many Bastion Defenders are lost in the attack.
+Lieutenants are hirelings, not Bastion Defenders; however, if your Bastion is attacked (see "[Bastion Events](#Attack)" at the end of this chapter), each lieutenant housed in your Bastion reduces by 1 the number of dice you roll to determine how many Bastion Defenders are lost in the attack.

 The War Room contains war memorabilia plus a large table surrounded by enough chairs for you and your lieutenants.